virtualcitySYSTEMS/map-core/documentation/vectorClusterGroup.md

 ### Template

 You can provide a [vcsTemplate](./vcsTemplate.md) which will be interpreted as an SVG image.
-The template is passed the following properties by default:
+The template is passed the following:

-- text: text determined by the style
-- fillColor: the css fill color of the style item
-- strokeColor: the css stroke color of the style item
-- strokeWidth: the stroke widht of the style item
+- `text`: The text rendered in the cluster, typically a number or a + and a number.
-- textColor: the css text color of the style item
+- `size`: The number of features in the cluster.
-- font: the css font of the style item
+- all properties of the `templateContext` if any was provided.
+- all properties of the `context` returned by the custom template function.

 If you would like to add more or other properties to the cluster template, you can do so by providing a custom template function.
 The function is passed the style item itself, the features to in the cluster and a function to retrieve a clustered layer by name (to resolve the layer of a feature).